amitai10/react-redux-router-basic-example/README.md

 So why use it?
 - React is fast.
-It renders the pages using virtual DOM, instead of rendering to the actual DOM, it uses the virtual DOM compare the changes of the page and then renders to the DOM only the changes.
+It renders the pages using virtual DOM, instead of rendering to the actual DOM, it uses the virtual DOM compares the changes of the page and then renders to the DOM only the changes.
 - It enforces the developer to use software development best practices, such as unidirectional data flow.
 - React native - react development and react native are very similar, and react native is excellent way to create mobile native apps.
 - It allows server rendering.